simonjstanford/wpf-notes/MVVM & Property Binding/INotifyPropertyChanged.md

 # INotifyPropertyChanged

-When we bind two WPF objects the target data is updated depending on the “UpdateSourceTrigger” events.
-Please refer the previous question for “UpdateSourceTrigger” basics.
+When we bind two WPF objects the target data is updated depending on the `UpdateSourceTrigger` events.
+Please refer the previous question for `UpdateSourceTrigger` basics.
-The “UpdateSourceTrigger” has events like lostfocus , property change etc. In other words when lostfocus or property change event happen on the target it makes a PULL to the source to get the latest data.
+The `UpdateSourceTrigger` has events like lostfocus , property change etc. In other words when lostfocus or property change event happen on the target it makes a PULL to the source to get the latest data.